VendenIX/RTStructSegmentationAnalysis/README.md

 # Comparative Analysis script of RTStruct Segmentations for Radiophysical Assessment

 ## Objective:
-This notebook is dedicated to the systematic analysis of segmentation results, comparing machine-generated RTStruct files against reference RTStructs created manually by medical professionals.
-The goal is to quantify the similarity and precision of automated segmentations relative to the gold standard of human expertise, specifically within the context of radiophysics.
+This project focuses on the systematic evaluation of automated and manual segmentations of brain metastases, utilizing RTStruct files.
+The primary objective is to assess the precision and similarity of machine-generated segmentations in comparison to those created manually by medical experts, with the goal of quantifying the accuracy of automated segmentations relative to expert standards.

+Although not directly implementing RANO-BM criteria, this analysis complements the clinical use of these criteria by leveraging a suite of computational metrics to evaluate the segmentation quality.
+Metrics such as the Dice Similarity Coefficient, Jaccard Index, and 95th percentile Hausdorff Distance are employed to measure the overlap and boundary precision between the automated and expert segmentations.
+This project is part of a broader effort to standardize and improve radiological workflows, facilitating more efficient patient follow-ups in clinical practice and potentially reducing the time required for segmentation, particularly for brain metastases, which are a complex and heterogeneous challenge in oncology.

+By addressing the limitations of traditional unidimensional measurement approaches in the RANO-BM criteria (which rely on the largest diameter), this project aims to propose more robust volumetric methods for evaluating tumor response to treatment.
+The ultimate goal is to refine the segmentation processes used in both clinical trials and routine care, contributing to a more accurate and standardized tumor assessment workflow.

 **Methodology**:
 I use a comprehensive suite of spatial and statistical metrics to assess segmentation accuracy and similarity: